Happy Summer from the Rollins-Smith Lab!

 Rounding out the end of the summer, Dr Rollins-Smith, Laura Reinert, and Mitchell Le Sage attended the first GARD (Global Amphibian & Reptile Diseases) meeting in Knoxville, TN.
 This meeting brought attendees from all over the globe, such as England, Australia, and Belgium, just to name a few.
 Dr Rollins-Smith gave one of the keynote addresses, and Mitchell Le Sage presented some work that he and collaborators have completed on Bd and Bsal infection in the eastern newt (Notophthalmus viridescens).

-We are all now back home and hunkered down in the lab for the coming months ready to crank out more data!
-We are also actively recruiting rotation students for the 2022-2023 academic year, so please reach out to Dr Rollins-Smith (firstname.lastname@example.org) if you are interested!
+We are all now back home, hunkered down in the lab for the coming months, and ready to crank out more data!
+We are happy to report that a new project looking at the role of macrophages during Bd/Bsal infection has been funded so we are gearing up to work on this study.
+We are also actively recruiting rotation students for the 2022-2023 academic year, so please reach out to Dr Rollins-Smith (email@example.com) if you are interested!

 Until next time, be well and take care!